Copubah/AWS-re-Start-Labs/README.md

 # AWS-re-Start-Labs
-Hands on projects in the AWS restart program
+## Hands on projects in the AWS restart program
+1. Amazon EC2